DellGEOS/HybridJumpstart/modules/module_2/2b_Cluster_AzSHCI_PS.md

 ![All VLANs assigned to storage virtual network adapters](/modules/module_2/media/ps_vlans.png "All VLANs assigned to storage virtual network adapters")

-12. In order to ensure that both SMB01 and SMB02 use **both** of the underlying pNICs in the **ComputeStorage Team**, we need to perform a mapping of the vNICs to pNICs. **Note**, this is more applicable to production environments, running with physical network adapters.
+12. In order to ensure that both SMB01 and SMB02 use **both** of the underlying pNICs in the **ConvergedSwitch**, we need to perform a mapping of the vNICs to pNICs. **Note**, this is more applicable to production environments, running with physical network adapters.
 However, you can perform this with the following PowerShell command in the nested environment for reference:

 ```powershell
 Invoke-Command -ComputerName $servers -ScriptBlock {